Frederick Douglass Academy

 What’s Special

-Nice range of electives, activities and advanced courses
+A broad range of electives, activities, and advanced courses

 The Downside

-Frederick Douglas Academy is a combined middle and high school offering a nice range of electives and college-level courses.
-Students may study Japanese and Latin, work with flight simulators in an aviation class and take Advanced Placement (AP) classes.
+Frederick Douglas Academy is a combined middle and high school offering a variety of electives and college-level courses.
+Students can study Japanese and Latin, work with flight simulators in an aviation class, and take Advanced Placement (AP) classes.
+Special features include Harlem Samba, a Brazilian percussion ensemble, and Taekwondo classes.

 Get more from InsideSchools